eanderton/splunk-docker-compose/README.md

 The automation script, `acdc` is used to run various different commands via `docker-compose` in order to build and test the application against the Splunk container.
-In a more involved project, this script would contain more targets and might be replaced with either `paver`, 'Make', or any number of other build automation tools.
+In a more involved project, this script would contain more targets and might be replaced with either `paver`, `Make`, or any number of other build automation tools.

 To see the project in action, first install Docker and docker-compose.
 Then launch a BASH shell,